assaf/zombie/README.md

 - `request`   - The request object
 - `response`  - The resource object (if received)
 - `error`     - The error received instead of response
-- `target`    - The target element or document (when loading HTML page, script, etc)

 The request object is based on the [Fetch API Request object](https://fetch.spec.whatwg.org/#request-class).